shaunelectricecho/bloomsky2rx/README.md

 Firstly I set up the Pi as a wireless access point using these directions;
 https://pimylifeup.com/raspberry-pi-wireless-access-point/

-I'm using a WiPi USB dongle on a pi 2B running Raspian buster and so removed the line 'driver=nl80211' from the hostapd.conf file.
+I'm using a WiPi USB dongle on a Pi 2B running Raspian buster and so removed the line 'driver=nl80211' from the hostapd.conf file.
 Also wherever the instructions use the term **wlan0** I replaced it with **wlx00c141000b99** gleamed from running the ifconfig command on the Pi.

 ### Attach a Bloomsky Sky 2 device to the Pi WAP ###